 Supposedly, 117 were built, and 32 still exist.
 It’s mighty toned down from the original, especially that headlight placement.
 I liked those bulging fish-eyes on the original concept.

 The 1962 Ghia L 6.4 started out as a Dual-Ghia, but Casaroll stepped out due to failing health, and Farago put this together with Ghia, utilizing Chrysler’s torsion bar suspension and the new 383 CID (6.4 L, hence the name) V8.
+This one is mildly customized with wire wheels.

 The front still shows its Firearrow origins, but the back is a whole new fishbowl altogether.